cert-manager/website/content/docs/trust/trust-manager/README.md

 One of the more important configuration options you might need to consider at install time is which "trust namespace" to use, which can be set via the Helm value `app.trust.namespace`.

-The trust namespace is the only one in which `Secret` sources can be read.
+By default, the trust namespace is the only one in which `Secret`s can be read.
 This restriction is in place for security reasons - we don't want to give trust-manager the permission to read all `Secret`s in all namespaces.

 The trust namespace defaults to `cert-manager`, but there's no need for it to be set to the namespace that cert-manager